Doctor who was mastermind in over 50 murder cases arrested in Delhi

 "Sharma was serving life sentence in Central Jail, Jaipur in a murder case and was out on parole for 20 days in January this year after spending 16 years in jail.
 But he jumped parole and stayed at his native village for a while before moving to Delhi in the beginning of March.

-"Earlier, he was living in the house of an acquaintance at Mohan Garden and then, he moved to Baprola where he married a widow and got into property business.
+"Earlier, he was living in the house of an acquaintance at Mohan Garden and then, he moved to Baprola where he married a widow.
 Our team arrested him after we received information about his hideout on Tuesday," said Deputy Commissioner of Police (Crime) Rakesh Paweriya.

+Sharma had come to Delhi with the intention of starting afresh and got married to his distant relative who knew about his criminal background, he said.

+He then entered property business and was currently meditating in the sale of one Marshal House located at Connaught Place to a property dealer in Jaipur, hey added.

+He was arrested for several murder cases reported in 2002-2004 but was convicted only in only six-seven cases.
+His wife and children left him in 2004 after they came to know about his activities, he added.

+When police questioned Sharma about the media reports, he told them that he had lost count after 50 murders and it had become difficult for him to remember the exact number of the killings executed till date.

-After getting his BAMS degree from Siwan, Bihar, he started his clinic in 1984 in Jaipur.
+Sharma received his BAMS degree from Siwan, Bihar, and he started his clinic in 1984 in Jaipur.
 Later in 1992, he invested Rs 11 lakh in a gas dealership scheme but was cheated and suffered a financial crisis.
 So in 1995, he started a fake gas agency at Chhara village in Aligarh and later got involved in criminal activities, he said.

-"His accomplices robbed trucks carrying LPG cylinders by killing the driver.
-They unloaded the trucks in his fake gas agency and then the robbed truck would be dismantled in Meerut and the bodies of the drivers were dumped in Hazara Canal, Kashganj which had crocodiles, so there was no chance of retrieval of the bodies," the DCP said.

 In 1994, Sharma also got involved in an interstate kidney transplant racket which was running in Jaipur, Ballabhgarh, Gurgaon and other places.
 He and several other doctors were arrested in 2004 in the Gurgaon kidney racket case, the officer said.